 After the post went viral, many Chinese people pointed out that such biased behavior was unacceptable.
 One user argued that punishment must be given on the basis of the deed committed and not on the basis of who commits the deed.
 Another user highlighted that the incident is an example of subtle racism in China where foreign travelers, especially Caucasians, are given a free pass on acts that would attract strict punishment if a local had done them.
 Following the online criticism, Nanjing Metro put out a statement, explaining its actions.

 “Due to a language barrier, we only gave the foreign passengers a verbal warning at that time.
 In doing so, we have indeed been unfair in carrying out the law.
 We will strengthen the training of our personnel, so as to prevent similar situations from happening again,” the statement read, as reported by Mothership.
-Netizens mocked the statement as many saw it as the metro’s way of pulling themselves out from the issue.
-One person asked whether a Chinese man in America would be able to go scot-free by breaking the law and then citing a “language-barrier” as the reason.
+Netizens mocked the statement as many saw it as the metro’s way of pulling themselves out of the issue.
+One person asked whether a Chinese man in America would be able to go scot-free by breaking the law and then citing a “language barrier” as the reason.

-“Language-barrier” has often been used as an excuse by authorities to explain the preferential treatment given to foreigners.
+“Language barrier” has often been used as an excuse by authorities to explain the preferential treatment given to foreigners.
 A couple of years back, an angry Egyptian man was caught violently attacking a police officer in the city of Fuzhou.
 The authorities simply asked the person to write an apology letter rather than deporting him for thuggish behavior, angering many local Chinese people.
 The person justified his action by stating that he was a foreigner and could not understand Chinese law.
 People called out his excuse, asking whether it is okay to physically assault police officers in Egypt under the excuse of ignorance of the law.

 Eating on Chinese subway trains